 Q: Why should I use your site or sounds?

 A: Well we're glad you asked... we have the highest quality, most unique content and safest licensing on the web.
 What this means to you is three-fold.
 Because we own the rights to all of our content, you don't need to worry about copyright infringement, third party negotiations or other legal hassles commonly associated with free, microtransaction and file sharing sites.
 This also guarantees you high quality and continuity of sound across our entire library.
 We are not a distribution portal for 3rd party or public content which enables us to keep tight control of what goes into our library.
 Lastly, our sound effects and music are designed by working professionals who've been designing sounds for years.
 If you have a professional product, you want professionals designing sound and music for it.
-If you're looking for an explosion sound created by someone blowing into a mic, or something "borrowed" from a TV show, there are plenty of free sound sites on the web where you can find what you are looking for.
+If you're looking for an explosion sound created by someone blowing into a mic, or something "borrowed" from a TV show, or how to clip pot, there are plenty of free sound sites on the web where you can find what you are looking for.

 Q: What file formats and sound quality do you offer?

 A: We offer wav and aif file formats.
 In the download window, you can choose the format plus the sample rate, bit rate and number of channels.
 The options are: 48k, 44.1k, 22k, 11k.
 16bit/8bit, stereo/mono.
 We do not offer MP3's- you can use any number of free or commercial audio apps to convert to mp3: iTunes, Real Player, Flash.

 Q: Can I download these sound files as MP3's?